fastruby/blog/_posts/2019-09-11-how-to-stay-up-to-date.markdown

 ### Stop monkey patching

-In our experience having monkey-patched gems is usually one of the hardest things to deal with.
+In our experience, having monkey-patched gems is usually one of the hardest things to deal with.
 We have to spend hours updating monkey-patched gems to make them compatible with newer Rails APIs.
 So please keep that in mind before monkey patching Rails core libraries or gems that depend on specific Rails versions.

 ### Start treating deprecations warnings as errors